 The Attorney General is Ireland’s chief law officer.
 The site includes information on the work of the Office of the Attorney General itself and of two other constituent parts, the Office of the Parliamentary Counsel to the Government and the Chief State Solicitor’s Office, as well as a link to the electronic Irish Statute Book which the Office produces.
 Publications and reports available in full text include annual reports 2001 onwards.

-The site has information on the role, functions and powers of Ireland’s Information Commissioner, a post established in 1998 under the Freedom of Information Act 1997.
-It includes a code of practice, guidance notes and a link to the Freedom of Information Act 2014.
-Also has links to the 1997 and 2003 Acts and to Regulations and Orders made under the FOI Acts.
+The Office of the Information Commissioner (OIC) is the appeals body for freedom of information (FOI) in Ireland.
+The site has information on the role, functions and powers of the Information Commissioner, a post established in 1998 under the Freedom of Information Act 1997.
+It includes information on applying for a review, guidance notes, procedures, and links to FOI legislation.
 Other site content includes the Commissioner’s Decisions, annual reports and press releases.

 Revenue – more formally the Office of the Revenue Commissioners – is the Irish government agency responsible for customs, excise, taxation and related matters.
-Under the “Taxes & Duties” tab there is information on specific taxes and duties, with links to leaflets, guides and other relevant material.
-Other site sections include “Tax Practitioners”, which has links to tax briefings, codes of practice, tax treaties and legislation.
+The Tax Professionals section of the site has links to tax briefings, codes of practice, tax treaties and legislation.

-Walkers is an offshore law firm with offices in the Cayman Islands (where the firm was founded), British Virgin Islands, London, Guernsey, Jersey, Dubai, Dublin (Ireland), Hong Kong and Singapore.
-The “Media” section of its web site contains articles on a wide range of subjects written from the perspective of those jurisdictions.
+Walkers is an offshore law firm with offices in the Cayman Islands (where the firm was founded), British Virgin Islands, London, Guernsey, Jersey, Dubai, Dublin (Ireland), and Singapore.
+The “Insights” section of its web site contains articles on a wide range of subjects written from the perspective of those jurisdictions.